syncfusion-content/javascript-docs/js/OlapChart/Axes.md

 {% include image.html url="/js/OlapChart/Chart-Axes_images/Chart-Axes_img3.png" %}

-##Appearance Customization
+##Area Customization

-Background, border color and outer width of the Chart Area is customized with the help of following properties.
+Background, border color and outer width of the Chart Area can be customized with the help of following properties.

 * [Background](/js/api/ejChart#chartareabackgroundspan-classtype-signature-type-stringstringspan) – sets the background color for Chart Area.
 * [Color](/js/api/ejChart#chartareabordercolorspan-classtype-signature-type-stringstringspan) – sets the color for the border.